-Writer/director Greta Gerwig follows her Oscar-nominated Lady Bird by reuniting with its star Saoirse Ronan on a new adaptation of the much-beloved classic LITTLE WOMEN.
+Writer/director Greta Gerwig follows her Oscar-nominated debut with her adaptation of the much-loved classic LITTLE WOMEN.

 “I could not write a girl’s story knowing little about any but my own sisters and always preferring boys.”